IveMalfunctioned/NT-Scripts/README.md

 Restore corrupted system files: A simple automated script I made to run dism restorehealth and sfc scannow back to back.

-cmdsys & powershellsys: Scripts to run command prompt and powershell as SYSTEM (higher privileges than Administrator) using psexec.
+terminal-SYSTEM: Scripts to run command prompt and powershell as SYSTEM (higher privileges than Administrator) using psexec.
 See the readme file inside.